PriscillaBakradze/100-Days-of-Code/100 Days/Log.md

 ### ✨ Day 61: June 25, 2022.
 SAT

 ### Today's Progress:
-Started a new project on Udemy...tons of cool stuff to learn, very convenient and helpful!!
+Started a new project on Udemy (Pig Game)...tons of cool stuff to learn, very convenient and helpful!!

 ### Thoughts:
 Keep going... 💯